Reasons to Exercise That Aren't Weightloss

-Exercise causes your body to release “feel good” chemicals (called endorphins), which explains that ‘high’ that you feel after you have exercised.
-I’m sure we can all recall that famous quote from Legally Blonde - “Exercises give you endorphins.
-Endorphins make you happy!”
-While the thought of doing burpees after a tough day at the office may not sound like your idea of a fun time, a workout (even a quick one!) can help you feel so much better after you are done.
+I’m sure you’ll remember that iconic quote from Legally Blonde: Exercise gives you endorphins.
+Endorphins make you happy!
+While the thought of doing burpees after a tough day at the office may not sound like your idea of a fun time, a workout (even if it’s a quick one) can help you to feel so much better.

 Exercise can also help to alleviate stress.
-If you are worried about that report that’s due, instead of sitting and dwelling on it, get your heart racing and watch your mood improve!
-Not only does exercise help to alleviate stress in the short term, but it may also help in the long term.
-When we exercise, we place our body under a small amount of stress.
-Regular exposure to this low-level stress, may help to increase your ability to cope with much larger stresses that life may throw at you.
-Just remember not to go overboard as this can potentially result in burnout.
+If you’re worried about a report that’s due, rather than sitting and stressing over it, get your heart racing and watch your mood improve.
+Not only can exercise help to reduce stress in the short-term, but it may also help in the long-term too.
+This is because exercise places our body under a small amount of stress.
+Regular exposure to low-level stress may help to increase your ability to cope with larger stresses that life may throw at you.
+Just remember not to go overboard, as this can potentially result in burnout.
 Balance is key — so keep an eye out for these signs you shouldn’t exercise!

-If you are feeling anxious or angry or just need a little pick-me-up, try going for a long walk out in nature or bust out a few body weight exercises in your living room and feel the difference!
+If you’re feeling anxious, angry or just need a little pick-me-up, try going for a long walk outdoors or do a few bodyweight exercises in your living room and see if you notice a difference!

-There has been a lot of research that suggests that people who are more active generally live longer.
-As well as improving quantity of life, can also improve quality.
+There’s been a lot of research to suggest that people who are more active generally live longer.
+As well as improving the length of your life, exercise can also improve quality.
 For example, weight-bearing exercise (such as cardio and resistance training) has been shown to help strengthen bones, which can help to prevent arthritis and decrease falls later in life.
 Regular exercise can also help to strengthen your heart, which may reduce risk of heart disease — which is one of the leading causes of death in Western countries.
-Even doing simple things such as going for a walk every day, or using easy ways to get fit and healthy can make all the difference.
+Even doing simple things, such as going for a walk every day, or using easy ways to get fit and healthy can make all the difference.

-Not only is regular exercise great for your general health, but it may improve your ability to complete daily activities and prevent injuries.
-Things such as climbing stairs, doing the groceries or even playing with your kids are just a few examples.
+Regular exercise can be great for your general health, and it may improve your ability to complete daily activities and prevent injuries.
+Things such as climbing stairs, doing the groceries or even playing with your children are just a few examples.
 The list of benefits is virtually endless!